FIR Interpolator

 (default) | real- or complex-valued vector

 FIR filter coefficients, specified as a real- or complex-valued vector.
 You can specify the vector as a workspace variable or as a call to a filter design function.
 When the input data type is a floating-point type, the block casts the coefficients to the same data type as the input.
-When the input data type is an integer type or a fixed-point type, you can set the data type for the coefficients on the Data Types tab.
+When the input data type is an integer type or a fixed-point type, set the data type for the coefficients on the Data Types tab.

 Example: firpm(30,[0 0.1 0.2 0.5]*2,[1 1 0 0])